siddhartha008/snapSEAphase2/README.md

   - Expanded the original dataset (which had only three breeds: Golden, Lab, and Poodle) to include additional breeds such as Japanese Spitz, Pug, Boxer, and Husky.
-  - Converted the age in months(in script.js) to years (by dividing by 12 and truncating the result).
+  - Convert the age in months(in script.js) to years (by dividing by 12 and truncating the result).

 - **Dataset Conversion:**\